Orangeburg County, South Carolina: History

 In 1868, under the revised state constitution during the Reconstruction era, South Carolina districts were organized as counties.
+Each county had townships, which were also used as census divisions in the 1870, 1880, 1890 and 1900 censuses.
+The township names were derived from places within a particular area (towns, railroad stops, plantations, etc.), many of which have been overshadowed by the dynamic growth and focus of organizational energy into today's communities.
+Orangeburg had townships named: Amelia, Branchville, Bull Swamp, Caw Caw (East of Old Orangeburg Rd), Court House, Cow Castle, Edisto, Elizabeth, Goodbyes / Goodbys, Goodland / Good Lands, Hebron, Hopewell, Liberty, Lyons, Middle, New Hope, Orangeburg, Orange, Pine Grove, Poplar, Providence, Union, Willow, Vance and Zion.

-Resident voters were enabled to elect their state representatives rather than having them chosen by the state legislature, as was done previously.
+Resident voters following the 1868 changes were enabled to elect their state representatives rather than having them chosen by the state legislature, as was done previously.
 Election of representatives by the state legislature had kept the districts dominated by the elite owners of major plantations in the Low Country and elsewhere.
 The changes in rules expanded participation in the franchise by more male residents.
 Emancipation of slaves after the war under newly ratified federal constitutional amendments resulted in freedmen voting.
 Using voter intimidation, white Democrats took control of the state legislature by the end of the century; they passed state electoral laws and a new constitution that essentially disfranchised most blacks, a situation that lasted until after the federal legislation of the 1965 Voting Rights Act.

 A small western portion of Orangeburg County was annexed in 1871 to the newly formed Aiken County during the Reconstruction era.

 In 1908 the northern portion of the County along the Congaree River was separated and included in the newly formed Calhoun County, with its seat at Saint Matthews.
 In 1910 a small western portion of Berkeley County, around Holly Hill and Eutawville, was annexed to Orangeburg County, thus bringing the county to its present size.
+The 1913 soil maps for Eastern Orangeburg County and Western Orangeburg County also display the early 20th century community names, roads, railroads and waterways.